Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Februari 2026 18.50.09 UTC
+- WIB: Kamis, 12 Februari 2026 20.40.37 UTC
-- WITA: Kamis, 12 Februari 2026 19.50.09 UTC
+- WITA: Kamis, 12 Februari 2026 21.40.37 UTC
-- WIT: Kamis, 12 Februari 2026 20.50.09 UTC
+- WIT: Kamis, 12 Februari 2026 22.40.37 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

 Kategori: nature